Free statistical software: Brief history of free statistical software

 SAS (software) was among the first commercial statistical packages, released for mainframes in 1968.
 SAS has since then released versions free to use, the most recent of which is SAS Studio.
 Epi Info a free to use program from the Centers for Disease Control and Prevention was developed in the 1980s.
 One of the first completely free to use and open source statistical software was R, first released in 2000.

-Muenchen looks at trends in scholarly articles citing statistical software packages and shows that, while SPSS is clearly the lead, R has grown steadily and was, in 2016, the second most cited.
-He shows in a later review that, among the R point and click packages, R Commander and Rattle have been the most frequently downloaded over the past several years, with jamovi picking up in popularity in the most recent time periods.
-Another article similarly found R moving up, in this case to third place, but also reported Epi Info consistently in the top 10 at three different time periods.

 Some of the free software packages are from governments, for example Epi Info, which is from CDC (Centers for Disease Control and Prevention).
 Some other software packages are from smaller or independent organizations or universities.
 JASP is supported by the University of Amsterdam.
 Two other packages, R, and PSPP are being developed as part of the GNU Project by a large group of individuals, many of them volunteers, all over the world.
 These packages are notable in that it is not just open source but also free software in the same sense that material written on Wikipedia is free: others can edit, use, and redistribute at will.

 OpenStat was developed as a teaching aid.
 Other packages were developed for specific purposes but can be more generally used.
 One example is Epi Info, developed for public health.
 Several of the packages, PSPP, R and Osiris don't appear to give any statements about why they were developed, other than just general use for statistical analysis.

 These free software packages have been used in a number of scholarly publications.
 For example, OpenStat was used in a research letter to JAMA and in several published studies.
 Irristat is used in an agricultural report, EasyReg is listed or used in several papers, EpiInfo was also used in several papers, R was used in a number of papers and WinIdams was used in other papers.

 While Microsiris doesn't appear to be used in academic research, the author of the program was one of the original authors of OSIRIS, which was the starting program from which WinIdams was developed.
 The author of Microsiris also has contributed or co-contributed several components to WinIdams.